The 20 Best Small Dog Breeds for Your Home

 Personality: The playful and adaptable French Bulldog has exploded in popularity in recent years.
 These dogs are extremely popular in major cities including New York, Los Angeles, and San Francisco due to their friendly personalities and the fact that they don’t require too much exercise.

-Size: Of all the dogs on our list of the best small dog breeds, the Frenchie is perhaps one of the biggest.
-These dogs can reach almost 30 pounds – meaning they’re certainly on the line between small dogs and medium dogs.
+Size: Of the best small dog breeds, the Frenchie is one of the biggest — or, at least, the thickest.
+These dogs can reach almost 30 pounds — meaning they’re certainly on the line between small dogs and medium dogs.

 Great for: As we mentioned, Frenchies are one of the best dogs for city dwellers as they don’t require a lot of exercise and are also great apartment dogs.
-These dogs are excellent companions, happy with all family members, and they can also make surprisingly good watchdogs.
+These dogs are gentle and loving companions, happy with all family members, and can also make surprisingly good watchdogs.

 10. Havanese